bdmac/Seymour/README.md

 ### Distribution

 Seymour supports a flexible Activity distribution mechansim.
-There are two distributors included with Seymour:  `Seymour::Distribution::Immediate` and `Seymour::Distribution::Resque`.
+There are three distributors included with Seymour:  `Seymour::Distributors::Immediate`
+, `Seymour::Distributors::Resque`, and `Seymour::Distributors::Sidekiq`.

 Immediate distribution does what it sounds like.
 It immediately distributes the Activity across all configured channels.
 This will block your application and is really not recommended for anything but testing purposes or the simplest of installations.

-Resque distribution will offload distribution onto your background resque queue thus allowing your application to continue responding to requests.
+Resque and Sidekiq distribution will offload distribution onto a background queue thus allowing your application to continue responding to requests.
-This is the preferred default distribution mechanism.
+One of these is the preferred default distribution mechanism.

-If neither of these distribution mechanisms are suitable for your application you can easily add and use your own distributor.
+If none of these distribution mechanisms are suitable for your application you can easily add and use your own distributor.
 You simply define a new class in Seymour::Distributors that responds to `distribute(activity, channel_options = {})` and configure Seymour to use it.

 ``` ruby